Banner

 Enterprise Ontology and DEMO – Benefits, Core Concepts and a Case-study

-David Aveiro, Exact Sciences and Engineering Centre, University of Madeira / Madeira-ITI, Portugal
+David Aveiro, University of Madeira / Madeira-ITI, Portugal

 Information Fusion - An Appealing Avenue for Robust Knowledge Discovery in Multi-Source Environments